martbhell/wasthereannhlgamelastnight/README.md

  * *Not choosing anything just tells you if there was a game yesterday*
  * *Choosing a team means you only get YES if that team played yesterday.*
  * *Choosing a date means you only get YES if there is a game on _that_ date.*
- * *Choosing a team and a date only checks if the chosen team plays on that date.*
+ * *Choosing a team and a date you only get YES if the chosen team plays/played on that date.*
- * *Choosing a team incorrectly and a date it only checks the date*
+ * *Choosing a team incorrectly and a date correctly you only get YES if there was/is a game on that date*

 Why?
 ====